Background: Microtubules are dynamic filamentous cytoskeletal structures which play

 several key roles in cell proliferation and trafficking.
 They are supposed to contribute in the development

 of important therapeutic targeting tumor cells.
 Chalcones are important group of natural

 compounds abundantly found in fruits & vegetables that are known to possess anticancer activity.

-for understanding the mechanism of microtubule polymerization inhibition.
+understanding the mechanism of microtubule polymerization inhibition.